Óscar Benítez (footballer, born 1993)

 Óscar "Junior" Benítez (born 14 January 1993) is an Argentine professional footballer who plays as a winger.

 Club career

 Born in Adrogué, Buenos Aires, Benítez came through the youth system at Club Atlético Lanús, making his senior debut in 2012 aged 19.

 On 6 July 2016, Benítez signed a five-year contract with Portuguese champions Benfica.
 After joining Braga shortly after on a season-long loan deal, he returned to Benfica in January 2017.
 Two years later, Benítez joined Atlético San Luis on loan until June 2019.

+Personal life

+On April 8, 2024, he was sentenced to 5 years in prison after his ex-girlfriend committed suicide.